emencia/diskette/docs/appdef.rst

 filename
     *Optional*, *<string>*, *Default: empty*

     A custom filename for the application dump.

     If not given it will be automatically built from the slugified application name.
+For example the filename for the application name ``Django Auth`` would be ``django-auth``.

 models
     *Optional*, *<list>*, *Default: empty*